 Safeguarding Statement

-Oakhaven Hospice, Oakhaven Care Agency and the Coates Centre is committed to safeguarding the well-being, health and safety of all adults, whether patients or family members, who receive its services for whatever reason, and to the encouragement and support of all people within its care.
-The Hospice works with individuals and families at particularly vulnerable times in their lives because of illness, disability, impairment and emotional stress.
-The Hospice is aware that, in common with all partner agencies in the area, it shares a responsibility to safeguard individuals' rights to freedom from discrimination, exploitation, intimidation and all forms of violence, as set out in the European Convention of Human Rights, the Human Rights Act 1998 and the Mental Capacity Act 2005.
+Oakhaven is aware that, in common with all partner agencies, it shares a responsibility to safeguard individuals' rights to freedom from discrimination, exploitation, intimidation and all forms of harm, abuse and neglect, as set out in the Care Act 2014, the Children Act 1989 & 2004, the European Convention of Human Rights, the Human Rights Act 1998 and the Mental Capacity Act 2005.

 Through our safeguarding policies, Oakhaven will endeavour to ensure that the organisation: